Dewalt-arch/pimpmyadlab/readme.md

 # Revision 1.0.5
-  - SetSPN has been broken out into its own function and added as a menu item "Q" to only run the setspn delete and add
+  - SetSPN has been broken out into its own function and added as a menu item "Q" to only run this function and exit
+  - ADCSCertificateAuthority has been broken out into its own function and added as menu option A to only run this function and exit

 # Revision 1.0.4
   - Disable Defender Group Policy Object is now created with all options